 While vegetables are roasting, heat a large skillet over medium heat and add chickpeas to a mixing bowl and toss with seasonings.

-Once hot, add 1 Tbsp oil and chickpeas and sauté, stirring frequently.
+Once hot, add 1 Tbsp oil (amount as original recipe is written // use half of total amount if altering batch size) and chickpeas and sauté, stirring frequently.
 If they’re browning too quickly, turn down heat.
 If there isn’t much browning going on, increase heat.
 I found 10 minutes total at slightly over medium heat was perfect.

 Once the chickpeas are browned and fragrant, remove from heat and set aside.